 An increasing number of utilities are adopting TOU rates, driven by desires for more cost-reflective and system-friendly pricing, renewable energy grid integration challenges, and the growing ubiquity of advanced metering technologies enabling their implementation.
+Some U.S. jurisdictions are adopting TOU rates.
 Under TOU rates, a set of predetermined volumetric energy rates are applied to a customer's consumption, where the rates change based on the time of day, week, or year their energy is consumed (Lowder et al. 2017).
 TOU rates vary throughout a given time period in anticipation of expected system conditions and associated time-variant costs of power system operation.
-The time periods and rates are set well in advance of the time of consumption and are not adjusted to reflect actual conditions on the distribution system (Hogan 2014).27 The implementation of TOU rates within billing cycles (as opposed to seasonal rates) requires metering solutions that can track energy consumption at the appropriate interval (e.g., hourly).
+The time periods and rates are set well in advance of the time of consumption and are not adjusted to reflect actual conditions on the distribution system (Hogan 2014).33 The implementation of TOU rates within billing cycles (as opposed to seasonal rates) requires metering solutions that can track energy consumption at the appropriate interval (e.g., hourly).

 During periods of peak system-wide or localized demand, the utility's real-time cost of delivering electricity can increase drastically.
-With or without storage systems, if retail customers are even partially exposed to these price signals through a TOU rate, and if they have the ability to understand and respond to these price signals, 28 they may choose to reduce their consumption and thus contribute to easing system stress.
-29 Importantly, TOU rates tend to economically incentivize DPV-plus-storage systems relative to time-invariant rates by offering customers
+With or without storage systems, if retail customers are even partially exposed to these price signals through a TOU rate, and if they have the ability to understand and respond to these price signals,34 they